SoloScriptSage/winapi/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any inquiries, contact [your email] or visit [your GitHub profile].
+For any inquiries, contact vladyslavhirchukbusiness@outlook.com.